pfgithub/interpunctbot/README.md

     @inter·punct settings prefix <new prefix>

+When PMing the bot, no prefix is required.

 ## Spaced Channel Names

 If you wish to have spaces in your channel names, use